-Figure 2: THEOplayer React Native running on XBOX
+Figure 2: THEOplayer React Native video running on XBOX

 The features that you need depend on your specific use case, but it's important to ensure that they are available through the React Native bridges.
 If they are not, you'll need to build the bridges yourself, which requires extra effort and in-house knowledge.

 React-native-video provides features like audio only, background audio, audio track selection, and Airplay.
-THEOplayer has an even more extensive feature set, also offering, for example, preview thumbnails, casting, and Android media sessions.
-In addition, THEOplayer is constantly working on developing new features for their React Native wrapper, including support for offline playback and picture-in-picture, which will be available shortly.
+THEOplayer has an even more extensive feature set, also offering, for example, preview thumbnails, casting, Android media sessions, multi-audio, background playback, offline playback, content protection, picture-in-picture and subtitles.
+In addition, THEOplayer is constantly working on developing new features for their React Native video SDK.

-Figure 3: Different THEOplayer React Native preview thumbnail modes
+Figure 3: Different THEOplayer React Native video preview thumbnail modes

 3. Third-party integrations

-THEOplayer React Native, on the other hand, has made significant investments in this area.
+THEOplayer React Native video player, on the other hand, has made significant investments in this area.
 It offers a variety of out-of-the-box integrations with third-party DRM providers, including CastLabs, EZDRM, Irdeto Control, BuyDRM KeyOS, Nagra DRM, and Verimatrix MultiDRM.
 It also has third-party SSAI/CSAI integrations for Google IMA and Google DAI, and is working on developing bridges for out-of-the-box analytics integrations with services like Conviva.

-Figure 4: THEOplayer React Native has an extensive set of out-of-the box third-party integrations
+Figure 4: THEOplayer React Native video player has an extensive set of out-of-the box third-party integrations

 What happens if certain features are not working properly on newer or older operating system versions?
 Or if the bridges require fixing?
 Suppose you need additional features or third-party integrations, which are not available yet?
 When it comes to support, a commercial React Native video player like THEOplayer typically offers more options compared to an open source video player such as react-native-video.